 Donna Williamson, Co-ordinator said: ‘We are a lifeline for many of the families in this community, and In Kind Direct has helped us so much to strengthen that lifeline.
 From the simplest product like washing up liquid to computers and laptops, In Kind Direct has been there to help us get the right products to improve the quality of life of our families, and really make a huge difference’

 Mandi Tambourini-Moore, the manager explained: ‘In school holidays the Centre offers free breakfasts and lunches to local children.
 Over summer 2016, the Centre opened 3 days a week for lunches and prepared 1,818 meals for the children, that’s a lot washing up and a lot of washing up liquid!
 Being able to get washing up liquid alone from In Kind Direct has saved so much of our budget.
-It allows us to spend more on our other much needed services, and also to give so much more to our service users then we normally could’
+It allows us to spend more on our other much needed services, and also to give so much more to the people we support then we normally could’